Inaugural Address 1869

 In Georgia after the Republicans won state elections in the spring of 1868, the KKK went after Republican voters and officeholders, murdering Republican organizer George Ashburn,

-and others.1 Their tactics were so effective that they successfully returned the state to the Democratic column in the fall presidential contest.
+Their tactics were so effective that they successfully returned the state to the Democratic column in the fall presidential contest.

 In spite of this, the Republicans managed to hold on to enough power in 1868 to place Ulysses Grant in office.